-It was late november, and the day of the long-awaited school trip was finally approaching.
+T WAS LATE NOVEMBER, and the day of the long-awaited school trip was finally approaching.
 On my way to school on a sunny yet chilly morning, I spotted a small group of three students walking ahead of me, with Haruka in the center.
 They didn't look too enthusiastic, but they still seemed to be talking about something as though trying hard to keep up a conversation.